aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Threshold discovery is a preliminary outcome, not calibration.
 It derives no repair constants and changes no settings during analysis.
 The operator must confirm that the higher-ratio population represents the expected purple-frame failure.
-An administrator can then use **Apply thresholds and reload**, or enter only the recommended thresholds in Image Settings, and rerun calibration.
+A user who can save the standard Config can then use **Apply thresholds and reload**, or enter only the recommended thresholds in Image Settings, and rerun calibration.
+Saving is blocked until the user confirms, after reviewing listed filenames and capture times, that the higher-ratio population is the actual failure rather than an ordinary scene regime.
 A configured threshold already inside an observed safe gap is retained rather than replaced by a cosmetically different midpoint.
 Overlapping or inconsistently ordered populations produce an explanation instead of an unsafe